 - Turn off the heat and toss in the cornbread cubes and fresh sage.
 Add salt and pepper, and stir briefly to combine.

 - Lightly beat the eggs in a measuring cup, and then stir in the stock.
 Pour this mixture into the stuffing pan, stirring lightly as you add the liquid.
 Break up any extra large chunks of cornbread as you mix.
 If it seems dry to you, add a little more stock, but not too much or the stuffing will get mushy.
 When it is all combined, but not overly mixed, turn into a buttered baking dish or casserole.

 - Dot with butter, and then bake for about 30 minutes until hot and browned on top.

-I had a little bit extra so I baked it in well buttered muffins cups for individual portions…
+- You can bake this stuffing in well buttered muffins cups for individual portions…

 - As I said above, this can be made vegetarian/vegan with just a few tweaks.